racinmat/PHPOgameBot/readme.md

 TODO
 -----
+- when I need return time of flight and the flight does not return yet, maybe create additional flight which is returning and has correctly calculated return time
 - fix flight reading.
 Use Xpath instead of css selector to get the correct box
 - when reading espionage report, update the player status (jest in case the non-active user goes active, so I wont attack him)
 - add percentage of speed to send fleet command